Skip to content

 Repacking the APK.

-1. Sign the APK with:
+1. Sign the APK.

-apksigner sign --ks custom.keystore frida-app.apk
+apksigner sign --ks custom.keystore frida-aligned.apk

-1. Uninstall the original application from the device:
+1. Uninstall the original application from the device.

-adb uninstall tech.httptoolkit.pinning_demo
+adb -s <device-id> uninstall tech.httptoolkit.pinning_demo

-1. Install the modified APK:
+1. Install the modified APK.

-adb install frida-app.apk
+adb -s <device-id> install frida-aligned.apk

 frida -U gadget --codeshare fdciabdul/frida-multiple-bypass